matt-palmer999/britishpatriots/_posts/2026-05-01-router-kettle-china.md

 author: Our Security Correspondent
 ---

 They came for your router first.
 You didn't notice because your Netflix still worked.
 Then they came for your kettle.
-You are still making tea.
+You are still able to make tea.

 That was the plan.